trambarhq/relaks-starwars-example/README.md

 ## Next step

 The application in this example is fairly crude.
-In the [following up example](https://github.com/chung-leong/relaks-starwars-example-sequel), we'll develop it into something that better resembles a production web-site.
+In the [follow up example](https://github.com/chung-leong/relaks-starwars-example-sequel), we'll develop it into something that better resembles a production web-site.